The Nesbitt administration and staff would like to wish you and your loved ones much health, peace and happiness for 2017!

 - Birth certificate of parent who attended English school

 Students who presently attend Nesbitt do not need to re-register for 2016-2017.
-However, should there be a change of address, please notify the secretary in advance.
+However, should there be a change of address or change of school for 2017-2018, please notify our school secretary in advance.

 With the holiday season behind, many playrooms, living rooms and bedrooms may be overflowing with toys.
 Should you wish to donate any toys to our school, simply have your child bring the donated toys to the main office.
 Items such as Lego, board games, card games, UNO, etc…can be enjoyed by our students during indoor recess.